 Things have changed a lot in the last few years when it comes to hiring new employees.
-Not only are today’s jobseekers more specific about what they’re looking for in a potential employer, but they have plenty of options to choose from.
+Not only are today’s job seekers more specific about what they’re looking for in a potential employer, but they have plenty of options.

 Paid Social Media vs. Paid Hiring Platforms

-First, it is important to clarify that both have their own benefits.
-Job platforms are a great way to get in front of those actively searching for jobs and aren’t really looking for a specific position within their chosen field.
-It is also a great idea if you want to have a lot of applicants and make a decision based on a varied pool of candidates.
+First, it is important to clarify that both have benefits.
+Job platforms are a great way to get in front of those actively searching for jobs but not really looking for a specific position within their chosen field.
+They are also a great idea if you want to have a pool of applicants and make a decision based on varied candidates.

 To compare the two, you can look at it like this: Job boards are more of a passive approach to recruiting, while social media advertising is more active and positions your needs in front of someone who could easily fulfill it.

-While the social media process isn’t ideal for every job position you’re looking to fill, it is an excellent option if you have a highly niche or skilled need on your team.
+While the social media process isn’t ideal for every job position you want to fill, it is an excellent option if you have a highly niche or skilled need on your team.

 How To Define Your Audience When Hiring